AnupaKuriakose/cryptotrack/README.md

 ## What is CryptoTrack?

-CryptoTrack is a senior-level Angular 18 portfolio project demonstrating enterprise-grade frontend patterns — NgRx facade, Angular Signals, OnPush change detection, lazy-loaded routes, reactive forms, and a Node.js caching proxy backed by Neon PostgreSQL.
+CryptoTrack is a full-stack cryptocurrency dashboard that lets users browse live market data, manage a personal watchlist, track a mock investment portfolio with real-time P&L calculations, and set price alerts — all powered by the CoinGecko free API with zero running cost.

-**Key features:**
+Built as a senior-level Angular 21 portfolio project, it applies the same enterprise patterns used in large-scale fintech applications — NgRx with facade pattern, Angular Signals throughout (toSignal(), computed(), effect()), OnPush change detection, lazy-loaded routes, and a Node.js Express backend that acts as a caching proxy to protect free API rate limits.
+The backend is backed by Neon serverless PostgreSQL for all user CRUD operations — watchlist, portfolio holdings, and price alerts.

-- 📊 Live market data for top 50 coins — auto-refreshes every 60 seconds
+This project is directly inspired by real-world ETF order management and trading platform work (BlackRock LEO), reframed as an open-source portfolio showcase.
+Every architectural decision — from the NgRx facade to the cross-feature selectors to the 60-second cache TTL — has a real reason behind it that holds up in a technical interview.

-- 📈 Price charts with 1D / 7D / 30D / 90D range toggle powered by Chart.js
+## What the app does:

-- ⭐ Personal watchlist — add/remove coins with live price enrichment
+📊 Live market overview — top 50 coins by market cap, sortable columns, real-time search, auto-refresh every 60s 📈 Coin detail pages — Chart.js price history with 1D / 7D / 30D / 90D range toggle driven by Angular Signals
-- 💼 Portfolio tracker — track holdings with live P&L calculations
+⭐ Watchlist — add/remove coins from any page, live prices enriched from NgRx market store without extra API calls 💼 Portfolio tracker — add holdings with buy price and date, live P&L per holding and overall summary 🔔 Price alerts — set above/below target alerts, signal-driven checker fires snackbar notification (Sprint 5) 🌙 Dark / light theme toggle across the full Angular Material UI

-- 🔔 Price alerts — get notified when coins hit your target *(Sprint 5)*
+## What it demonstrates technically:

-- 🌙 Dark / light theme toggle
+NgRx facade pattern — components never import from the store directly Angular Signals — toSignal(), computed(), effect() replacing manual RxJS subscriptions throughout Cross-feature NgRx selectors — portfolio P&L and watchlist prices enriched from market store, zero extra API calls Node.js caching proxy — 60s TTL protects CoinGecko 30 req/min free tier across all polling components Neon serverless PostgreSQL — cloud database, schema migrations, parameterised queries, SSL connection pooling Reactive Forms with MatAutocomplete — coin search dialog with live filtering and buy price pre-fill Optimistic UI — watchlist remove and portfolio delete update the UI instantly, API confirms in background Chart.js direct integration — ViewChild canvas, chart.update() on signal change, chart.destroy() on teardown

-**Zero running cost** — CoinGecko free public API (no key needed) + Neon free tier PostgreSQL.
+Zero running cost — CoinGecko free public API (no key needed) + Neon free tier PostgreSQL.

 ---